 In October 2019, FTE elected to change its operational approach and will not implement dynamically tolled express lanes on these facilities.
 The FTE is now implementing a Managed Lane system that restricts truck usage on selected lanes on its facilities without the additional toll.
-Revised typical sections for Florida's Turnpike and the Beachline Expressway are shown on Figures A-1 and A-2.
+Revised typical sections for Florida's Turnpike and the Beachline Expressway are shown on Figures A-1: Florida's Turnpike Managed Lane Typical Section and A-2: Beachline Expressway Managed Lane Typical Section.